Steve King: Healthcare

-King is a staunch opponent of the Affordable Care Act (Obamacare) and has led attempts to repeal it.
+King opposed the Affordable Care Act (Obamacare) and led attempts to repeal it.
 He fought against Medicare and Medicaid covering a number of medications such as Viagra, which he called "recreational drugs".

 In January 2017, King said that in the wake of the 2016 presidential election, "it has become abundantly clear that the American people have overwhelmingly rejected Obamacare time and time again" and called for congressional Republicans to "take swift action to fulfill our promise to We the People and repeal this unconstitutional and egregious law passed by hook, crook and legislative shenanigan."
 In May 2017, King said he had moved from supporting the American Health Care Act, the Republican replacement to the Affordable Care Act, to being unsure as a result of benefits such as emergency services, hospitalization and prescription drugs that were added following his backing of the measure: "Once they negotiated [essential health benefits] with the Freedom Caucus and Tuesday Group, it is hard for me to imagine they will bring that language in the Senate, or that it will be effective because they diluted this thing substantially."
-King added that he and Trump agreed on the need for the federal government to not have a role in health insurance and that Republicans would not have had difficulty repealing the Affordable Care Act had the party prioritized its replacement within the first week of the 115th Congress, in January 2015.
+King added that he and Trump agreed on the need for the federal government to not have a role in health insurance and that Republicans would not have had difficulty repealing the Affordable Care Act had the party prioritized its replacement within the first week of the 115th United States Congress, in January 2015.

 LGBT rights

 On April 3, 2009, the Iowa Supreme Court ruled in Varnum v.
 Brien unanimously that a state ban on same-sex marriage violated Iowa's constitution.
 King soon commented that the justices "should resign from their position" and the state legislature "must also enact marriage license residency requirements so that Iowa does not become the gay marriage Mecca."
 King, along with others, mounted a campaign against the three Iowa Supreme Court justices who were up for retention and had ruled on the gay marriage case.
 King bought $80,000 of radio advertising across the state calling for Iowans to vote against their retention.
-None of the three was retained.
+None of the three were retained.

 On October 7, 2014, King was one of 19 members of Congress inducted into the LGBT civil rights advocacy group Human Rights Campaign's "Hall of Shame" for his opposition to LGBT equality.

 In response to the Supreme Court's 2015 decision Obergefell v.
 Hodges, in which the court ruled that same-sex marriage is a constitutionally protected right, King called for a non-binding resolution saying that states may refuse to recognize the decision.
 He has also called for the abolition of civil marriage.
 On May 17, 2019, King was one of 173 representatives to vote against the Equality Act.